Thermal insulation materials: embodied energy necessary for the manufacture of the most common insulating materials.

 - Glass wool 18kg / m3 (rolls): 242 kWh / m3

 - Glass wool 35kg / m3: 470 kWh / m3

 - Glass wool 60kg / m3: 806 kWh / m3

 - Glass wool 100kg / m3: 1344 kWh / m3

 - Bulk rock wool: 216 kWh / m3

 - Expanded polystyrene: 500 kWh / m3

-- Extruded polystyrene (HCFC expanded sheets) of Styrodur type: 795 kWh / m3
+- Extruded polystyrene (expanded sheets with HCFCs) of the Styrodur type: 795 kWh / m3

 5) Natural and ecological insulation